FAIRmat-NFDI/nomad-measurements/docs/index.md

 - **Physical Properies Measurement System (PPMS)**: Supports automatic parsing of measurement files and sequence files from the Quantum Design PPMS.
-For now, ETO, ACT, ACMS, MPMS, and Resisitivity modes are supported.
+For now, ETO, ACT, ACMS, MPMS, and Resistivity modes are supported.
 Supported file formats:
   - QuantumDesign PPMS: `*.dat` and `*.seq`

 Additional measurement techniques are actively being developed and will be included soon, including: